 - A court hearing or medical evidence would no longer be required in the application.
 All you would need to do is swear a statutory declaration saying you intend to continue to identify as a person of the nominated sex and understand the consequences of the application.

-Why did it get postponed?
+Why did it get postponed in the first place?

 The Bill faced strong disapproval from conservative, religious and some trans-exclusionary feminist groups.
-One such opponent of the bill, Speak Up For Women, applauded the deferral of the Bill because they felt the changes to self-identification laws could make cisgendered women unsafe, and because they felt there had not been enough consultation.
+One such opponent of the bill, anti-trans lobby group Speak Up For Women, applauded the deferral of the Bill because they felt the changes to self-identification laws could make cisgendered women unsafe, and because they felt there had not been enough consultation.

 Bob McCoskrie, the national director of the conservative lobby group Family First NZ also welcomed the deferral because he believed the proposed bill would make birth certificates “a political tool to further unscientific gender ideology.”